MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 <a id='figure_1'></a>
     <center><b>Figure 2.
 Docker search for the relevant Image and tag.</b></center>

 Press `Run` to pull and run the container at the same time.
 Alternatively, if you want to see a progress bar, pull first and then navigate to the container to run it afterwards.
+After selecting `Run` a new window will appear.
+Expand <span style="color:red"> `Optional settings`</span> and fill the fields as shown in the following Figure 3.

 <!-- <img src="./../figures/docker_container_run_settings.png" alt="Docker - container run settings for ports: 2222:22 and 8000:8000" width="100%"/> -->
 <img src="docker_container_run_settings.png" alt="Docker - container run settings for ports: 2222:22 and 8000:8000" width="100%"/>